Ocerious/Robotic-Arm/README.md

 - Control the robot with human gestures
 - Can be pre-programmed to carry out basic functions
 - Can be controlled wirelessly from a range
-- Can hold a load weight 600g (Max Load 1kg)
+- Can hold a load weight 600g (Max load 1kg)

 ## ?
 ### What sensors will be used by the glove?